 A lot of work goes into planning and executing an AEM upgrade.
 In order to clarify the different efforts that go into this process, we have broken down the planning and execution exercises into separate phases.
 In the sections below, each phase results in a deliverable that is often leveraged by a future phase of the project.

 With any new release, there are potential changes to the UI and user workflows that may be introduced.
 Additionally, new releases introduce new features that may be beneficial for the business to leverage.
 We recommend reviewing the functional changes that have been introduced and organizing a plan to train your users on leveraging them effectively.

-New features in AEM 6.4 can be found in the AEM section of adobe.com.
+New features in AEM 6.3 can be found in the AEM section of adobe.com.
+Additionally, how-to videos for using these features can be found on the AEM 6.3 Feature Videos landing page.
 Make sure to note any changes to UIs or product features that are commonly used in your organization.
 As you look through the new features, also take note of any that can be of value to your organization.
-After looking through what has changed in AEM 6.4, develop a training plan for your authors.
+After looking through what has changed in AEM 6.3, develop a training plan for your authors.
 This could involve leveraging freely available resources like the helpx feature videos or formal training offered through Adobe Digital Learning Services.

 Each customer's implementation of AEM is unique and has been customized to meet their business requirements.
 As a result, it is important to determine all of the customizations that have been made to the system so that they can be included in a test plan.
 This test plan will power the QA process that we perform on the upgraded instance.